 Working from home or another location

-Remote working one or two days a week not only saves your commute time, but it helps reduce commute times for the rest of Auckland.
+Remote working one or 2 days a week not only saves your commute time, but it helps reduce commute times for the rest of Auckland.

 With shorter commute times for everyone, employee wellbeing and happiness increases across Auckland.